Shipping costs from China to the USA explained

 Cost of door-to-door shipping from China to the USA

-Door-to-door sea freight services are a great option for shipping bulk items and goods that aren’t time-sensitive, making them a budget-friendly choice.
-To give you an idea, sending a 20-foot container from China to the United States usually costs between $2,000 and $3,500.
-If you require a 40-foot container, the price typically ranges from $3,000 to $5,500.
-There are additional charges—such as port fees, customs clearance, and final delivery—that typically add around $300 to $500 per container.
-So, altogether, you can expect the total door-to-door cost for a 20-foot container to the U.S. to fall in the range of about $2,500 to $4,000.
+Door-to-door sea freight services are a great way to ship large items and things that don’t need to get there right away.
+They are also a good way to save money.
+Sending a 20-foot container from China to the US usually costs between $2,000 and $3,500.
+Prices for a 40-foot container usually range from $3,000 to $5,500.
+There are extra costs, like port fees, customs clearance, and final delivery, that usually add $300 to $500 to the cost of each container.
+In total, you can expect the cost of shipping a 20-foot container from door to door to the U.S. to be between $2,500 and $4,000.

 DDP shipping costs from China to the United States